-This all gives it a serious vibe that’s somehow unexpected but very welcome.
+And it gives it a serious vibe that’s somehow unexpected but very welcome.
 It’s a little light on the virtual instrument side, preferring to support Soundfont instruments rather than any virtual analog or synthesizers.
 But there’s some decent automation available directly onto clips in the arrangement.

 Audio Evolution Mobile is available for free as a basic audio recorder and mixer.
 The real stuff happens when you invest $6.99 to unlock the full version.
 Now you get access to the MIDI sequencing and virtual instrument side.
 You get a lot more effects, EQ and dynamics processing.
 You get support for external USB audio interfaces and even some auto-tune for your vocals.
 By all means, give it a try with the free version but you’ll want to unlock everything to find its full potential.

-More like Caustic than a DAW, the G-Stomper Studio has a huge virtual analog synthesizer built-in along with a drum machine, sampler and a whole load of music making tools.
+More like Caustic than a DAW, the G-Stomper Studio has a huge virtual analog synthesizer built-in along with a drum machine, sampler and a whole load of music-making tools.

-You can run 12 tracks of synth plus 24 tracks of sampling using either a grid-based multi-track step-sequencer or the sample-based pattern infused Drum Machine with 24 pads for live playing.
+You can run 12 tracks of synth plus 24 tracks of sampling using either a grid-based multi-track step sequencer or the sample-based pattern-infused Drum Machine with 24 pads for live playing.
 This all feeds into a 32-channel mixer with 3 band EQ and 3 inserts per channel.
 There are 47 effect types covering pretty much every effect you can imagine.
 The sequencer is a standard piano roll affair but there’s also an arpeggiator for knocking out some quick accompaniments.
 You can get into the audio editing of samples, setting loop points and envelopes and everything is automatable.

-One awesome feature I haven’t seen on other Android apps is Ableton Link support.
+One awesome feature that I haven’t seen on other Android apps is Ableton Link support.
 This allows G-Stomper Studio to sync up to any other device running Ableton Link on a wi-fi network.
 That means you could run multiple copies of G-Stomper on different devices all in sync, or sync up to a regular laptop, iPad or desktop.
 It’s immensely powerful.
 It also plays nice with MIDI controllers and other devices, making it a great live performance sound source and jamming machine.

-$15.99 unlocks the full version and it is definitely worth it so you get all 12 tracks of synth (5 in free version) and 24 sample tracks (12 in free version) but you also get a feature which lets you record your performances or export them track by track for use in other Android DAWs.
+$15.99 unlocks the full version and it is definitely worth it so you get all 12 tracks of synth (5 in the free version) and 24 sample tracks (12 in the free version) but you also get a feature which lets you record your performances or export them track by track for use in other DAWs.

 G-Stomper Studio looks great, has a fabulous internal sound engine and is looking to play inside your larger setup.